After beating Google, Korea's Naver goes global with messaging app Line

 The portal built up such a lead that its search engine makes up 75 percent of the search market, according to researcher KoreanClick.
 Google, which embarked on a major push in Korea in 2006, holds 2 percent.

 That put South Korea in a handful of markets including China and Russia where Google is not the dominant force.
-It also left Naver the country's fifth-most valuable stock with a capitalization of 27 trillion won ($26.76 billion).
+It also left Naver the country's fifth-most valuable stock with a capitalisation of 27 trillion won (15.59 billion).

 But in just three years, Line has grown to account for nearly a quarter of Naver's 638 billion won in January-March revenue by selling ads, games and emoticons, known as stamps.